 Who was Joseph Eichler, again?
-He is recognized as the developer of distinctive residential subdivisions of mid-century modern style tract housing.
+He is recognized as the developer of distinctive residential subdivisions of mid-century modern-style tract housing.
 He was an advocate of making modern architecture more accessible to the general public.
 His projects were mainly in the greater Los Angeles and the greater San Francisco Bay area.

 Did you know?
 In northern and southern California, the Eichler community is home to 11,000 addresses.

-Eichler numbers and address for mid-century modern homes are typically stylish and subdued.
+Eichler numbers and addresses for mid-century modern homes are typically stylish and subdued.
 Traditional Eichler house numbers are typified by the Sans Serif typeface that can look great as a backlit address.
 House numbers for Eichlers and other mid-century modern homes are traditionally clean lines and non-ornate fonts.

 The great thing is that you can recreate the Eichler style for your own home, enhancing curb appeal overnight.
 Replicas of the original Eichler house numbers can be purchased directly from a California company called Eichler Numbers.
 The company owners are proud Eichler homeowners too.

 The owners at Eichler Numbers saw a need for replacement numbers for these homes.
 Sales expanded beyond nationwide U.S. sales to include Canada and Australia.
 Eichler design has achieved universal appeal because mid-century modern continues to be heavily promoted.
 The company is one of the few that produces plaster signage, which was very popular at one time.